 Public Access Areas means University Property open to the public; open to participants in services, programs, or activities; or open to visitors.
-Public Access Areas include, for example, Grounds, classrooms and other research and teaching facilities, offices, libraries, lecture halls, auditoriums, stadiums, arenas, dining halls, restaurants, retail stores, health care facilities, housing, and Emergency Shelters.
+Public Access Areas include, for example, Grounds, classrooms and other research and teaching facilities, libraries, lecture halls, auditoriums, stadiums, arenas, dining halls, restaurants, retail stores, health care facilities, housing, and Emergency Shelters.

 Service Animal means a dog (or in some cases, a miniature horse) that is individually trained to do work or perform tasks for an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 The tasks performed by the animal must be directly related to the person’s disability.
 Service Animals include but are not limited to: guide dogs, hearing dogs, seizure response dogs, and seizure alert dogs, and dogs or miniature horses that perform other specialized tasks related to the disability.
 No special certification or documented proof of training is required.